History of Madagascar

 By the turn of the 19th century, King Andrianampoinimerina had reunited the highly populous Kingdom of Imerina in the central highlands, with its capital at Antananarivo.
 His son Radama I the Great expanded its authority to the island's other polities and was the first Malagasy sovereign to be recognized by foreign states as the ruler of the greater Merina Kingdom.
+During the rule of Queen Ranavalona I (r.
+1828–1861), the kingdom was further expanded to encompass most of the island.
+Madagascar's population is estimated to have declined by half from 5 million to 2.5 million between 1833 and 1839 from war, disease, slavery, and other violence.
+She also attempted to eradicate European and Christian influence in the country.

-Following the ferocious attemps by Queen Ranavalona I (r.
-1828–1861) to eradicate the Christian influence, over the 19th century, some of Merina monarchs engaged in the process of modernization through close diplomatic ties to Britain that led to the establishment of European-style schools, government institutions and infrastructure.
-Christianity, introduced by the London Missionary Society, was made the state religion under Queen Ranavalona II and her powerful prime minister Rainilaiarivony.
-Political wrangling between Britain and France in the 1880s resulted in Britain recognizing France's authority on the island.
-This led in 1890 to the Malagasy Protectorate, which was however rejected by the native government of Madagascar.
-The French launched the two Franco-Hova Wars to force submission, finally capturing the capital in September 1895.
-The conflict continued in the widespread Menalamba rebellion against French rule that was crushed in 1897.
-The native monarchy was dissolved, and the queen and her entourage exiled to Reunion and later Algeria, where she died in 1917.
+Christianity was made the state religion under Queen Ranavalona II (r.
+1868–1883).
+In the 1880s, Britain recognised France's authority on the island.
+This led in 1890 to the Malagasy Protectorate, which was however rejected by the Kingdom of Madagascar, which led to the two Franco-Hova Wars which ended with France capturing the capital in September 1895.
+Conflict continued in the Menalamba rebellion against French rule that was defeated in 1897.
+The monarchy was dissolved, and the queen was exiled.
 Following conquest, the French abolished slavery in 1896, freeing approximately 500,000 slaves.

-In French Madagascar, Malagasy people were required to fulfill corvée labor on French-run plantations, which generated high revenues for the colonial administration.
-Opportunities for Malagasy to access education or skilled positions within the colonial structure were limited, although some basic services like schools and clinics were extended to coastal areas for the first time.
-The capital city was largely transformed and modernized, and the royal palace was transformed into a school and later a museum.
-Although Malagasy were initially prevented from forming political parties, several militant nationalist secret societies emerged, of which the most prominent was Vy Vato Sakelika, founded by Ny Avana Ramanantoanina.

-Many Malagasy were conscripted to fight for France in World Wars I and II, and during the latter Madagascar came under Vichy control before being captured and occupied by the British in the Battle of Madagascar.
-At the Brazzaville Conference of 1944, Charles de Gaulle gave the colony the status of an overseas territory with the right to representatives in the French National Assembly.
-When a bill proposed by Malagasy delegates of the Mouvement démocratique de la rénovation malgache for Madagascar's independence was not passed, militant nationalists led an unsuccessful Malagasy uprising (1947–1948), during which the French military committed atrocities that deeply scarred the population.
-The country gained full independence from France in 1960 in the wake of decolonization.
+During French rule, Malagasy people were required to fulfill corvée labor on French-run plantations while access to education or skilled positions were limited, although basic services like schools and clinics were extended across the island.
+Several militant nationalist secret societies emerged in opposition to French rule, of which the most prominent was Vy Vato Sakelika formed in 1913.
+Many Malagasy were conscripted to fight for France during the First (1914–1918) and Second World Wars (1939–1945), and during the latter Madagascar came under Vichy French control before being captured by the British in the Battle of Madagascar and returned to Free French control in 1942.
+In 1944, Madagascar became an overseas territory with representatives in the French National Assembly.
+Militant nationalists launched a large uprising in 1947 that was brutally suppressed by 1949.